yahoojapan/UICollectionViewSplitLayout/README.md

 On the other hands, UICollectionViewSplitLayout divides sections into two columns.
 You can dynamically update the width of them and which column each section is on.

 For example, a collection view with UICollectionViewSplitLayout changes the number of column according to device orientation.
 All you need is assign value to ```leftSideRatio``` when changing screen size.
-This figure describes a collection view has three sections (red, blue and green) and UICollectionViewSplitLayout layouts them in left or right side.
+This figure describes a collection view has three sections (red, blue and green) and UICollectionViewSplitLayout layouts them side by side.

 ![rendering_well](https://user-images.githubusercontent.com/18320004/47711313-4bc22100-dc78-11e8-9a05-16c1ac149f99.png)